xavierallem/latentsync_turbo/README.md

 - `inference_steps` [20-50]: A higher value improves visual quality but slows down the generation speed.
 - `guidance_scale` [1.0-3.0]: A higher value improves lip-sync accuracy but may cause the video distortion or jitter.
-- `--use_ddim_scheduler`: Toggle to the legacy DDIM sampler when you prefer the original setup; DPM-Solver remains available with internal guards to prevent sigma overflows.
+- `--use_dpm_solver`: Use DPM-Solver scheduler for faster inference (recommended).
+- `--use_quantization`: Enable 8-bit quantization for the Whisper audio encoder to reduce memory usage (experimental, may affect quality).
+- `--use_flash_attention`: Enable Flash Attention 2 for potential speed improvements.
-- Telemetry: CLI and Gradio runs now emit JSON metrics (runtime, GPU/CPU memory) into `temp/` for easier profiling during experiments.
+- Telemetry: CLI and Gradio runs now emit JSON metrics (runtime, GPU/CPU memory) into `results/` for easier profiling during experiments.

+For detailed performance analysis and comparisons, see [results/README.md](results/README.md).

 ## 🔄 Data Processing Pipeline